 4. To provide adult supervision for their children, as activity coordinators are not considered child supervisors.
 If the meeting is for adults only, and you must bring your children, they must sit quietly beside you.

 Membership in BMAHE is open to area home educators who understand the aims and expectations of the organization.
 The annual membership fee helps cover the cost of publications, classes, and events.
 These costs include expenses for speakers, facility fee and printing.
 Some activities, events and classes have additional fees.
+We have three levels of membership which you can learn about here.

 An Overview of BMAHE Framework and Policies